 Geomatics encompass the art, science and technology involved in collecting, managing and communicating geographically-referenced information.
 This Certificate prepares students with hands-on technical training.
-Students develop skills in spatial analysis applications, topographical surveying, geospatial database development, cartographic communication, and project planning and management Applications to declare the certificate must be obtained from and filed with the Office of Student and Academic Services in the Faculty of Environmental and Urban Change.
-Transcript notation that the requirements for a certificate have been completed will be made once the Registrar's Office has received notice from the unit administering the program
+Students develop skills in spatial analysis applications, topographical surveying, geospatial database development, cartographic communication, and project planning and management.
+Concurrent students: the certificate may be completed concurrently with either a Bachelor’s or Honours degree program at York University.
+Students must register in the certificate program after completing 24 credits at York University with cumulative GPA of 5.00/9.00 (C+).
+Certificates will not be conferred until candidates have successfully completed their undergraduate degree program.
+Applications to declare the certificate must be completed using the online MachForm.
+Transcript notation that the requirements for a certificate have been completed will be made once the Registrar's Office has received notice from the unit administering the program.

 GEOG 1000 6.0 The world today: an introduction to world geography or GEOG 1401 3.0 Weather and climate or GEOG 1402 3.0 The dynamic earth (or equivalent) and GEOG 2420 3.00 Introductory Statistical Analysis in Geography.
 Students who have previously attained/earned post-secondary credentials in the introductory Statistical Analysis in Geography are exempted from this prerequisite.